lqlin33/git-tutorial/README.md

 to open the current folder.

-Then, add your name to `Contributors` list in this file.
+Then, add your name to the `Contributors` list in the readme file.

 After that you're ready to **stage** your changes.